JoelSchecheleski/react-native-sidemenu/README.md

 1. clone this repo or download the zip file and unzip it.
 2. Make sure you have both [NodeJS][node] and [npm][npm] installed.
 3. In a terminal, inside the root directory, type `npm install`.
-4. Open your emulator or set up a real device in order to work with [react native][reactNative] projects.
+4. Open your AVD emulator, or set up a real device in order to work with [react native][reactNative] projects.
+5. Run `react-native link` to [load custom fonts](https://stackoverflow.com/questions/43778917/font-family-roboto-light-and-bold-in-react-native)
-5. In a terminal, inside the root directory, type `npm start`.
+6. In a terminal, inside the root directory, type `npm start`.
-6. After `npm start` run successfully, in the same local, type `react-native run-android`.
+7. After `npm start` run successfully, in the same directory type `react-native run-android`.

 #### Installation with yarn (Recommended)